Most Common Sports Injuries and How to Avoid Them

 3. Hamstring Strain

-Hamstring strains strike athletes of all kinds – including runners, skaters, and basketball, football, and soccer players.
+Hamstring strains strike athletes of all kinds – including runners, skaters, basketball, football, and soccer players.
 During a hamstring strain, one or more of the muscles in the area gets overloaded.
 Activities that require a lot of jumping, running, or sudden stopping and starting increase the likelihood of a hamstring strain.

 How to avoid a hamstring strain: As with many other injuries, the RICE method is most suitable to speed up the healing process and to avoid more severe circumstances.
 Reduce the amount of weight you put on your leg and practice stretching and strengthening exercises whenever possible.